Atticus29/dataJitsu/README.md

   - [ ] all of the nested children are displayed without clicking on the parent
   - [ ] none of the children seem clickable
   - [ ] the parents are clickable, but nothing happens other than the focus of the chevron changes and the direction of the chevron changes
+- [x] API key is currently public.
+Reset this.

 # Set up